-I am a Lecturer on Government and Social Studies at Harvard University.
+I am a Lecturer on Government and Social Studies at Harvard University and a Research Affiliate with the Program on Education, Policy and Governance.
 My research focuses on interest groups and policy change in education.
 I am teaching two undergraduate seminars in the fall, "Democracy and Education in America" and "From Annenberg to Zuckerberg: The New Philanthropy and the Politics of Education."
-I am also a thesis advisor and live with undergraduates as a resident tutor at the Dudley Coop.
+In the Spring, I am the course director for the required course for all Government concentrators, Gov 97.
+I am also a thesis advisor.

 I defended my dissertation, titled "Group Power and Policy Change in Education" in June 2017.
 Using the case of education reform, it examines how controversial policy changes occur when opposed by powerful groups with a stake in the status quo.
 Across four papers, it uses several novel datasets and qualitative interview data collected during a year of fieldwork to examine how foundations, education reform groups and teachers' unions influence education reform policy passage across the American states.
 I was awarded the Senator Charles Sumner Dissertation Prize in 2018 for the project.